Trampoline park offers condolences after death of 10-year-old

 “We are profoundly saddened by this tragic event and our deepest sympathies go out to the child’s family and loved ones during this incredibly difficult time.”

-A Police Scotland spokesperson said: “Inquiries are ongoing after a child took unwell at a premises in Southcroft Road, Rutherglen, shortly before 11am on Sunday.
+A Police Scotland spokesperson said: “Inquiries are ongoing after a child took unwell at a premises in Southcroft Road, Rutherglen shortly before 11am on Sunday August 18.

-“The child was taken by ambulance to the Royal Hospital for Children where they were pronounced dead.
+“The child, a ten year-old boy, was taken by ambulance to the Royal Hospital for Children where he was pronounced dead.

-“The child’s death is being treated as unexplained, although there are not thought to be any suspicious circumstances, and a report will be submitted to the procurator fiscal.
+“The child’s death is being treated as unexplained, although there are not thought be any suspicious circumstances, and a report will be submitted to the procurator fiscal.
+The relevant authorities have also been notified.”

+A South Lanarkshire Council spokesperson said: “Our heartfelt condolences go out to the family and friends of the child following this tragedy.

+“The council will be providing any support required by fellow pupils and others at his school.